WVUHPC/Introduction-HPC/_episodes/02-cli.md

 learn another command to list the contents of a *folder*, execute:

 ~~~
-$> ls
+$ ls
-$>
 ~~~
 {: .language-bash}

-Assuming that you are using your HPC account for the first time, you will not have anything on your `$SCRATCH` folder.
-This is a good opportunity to start creating one folder there and change your location inside, execute:
+Assuming that you are using your HPC account for the first time, you will not have anything in your `$SCRATCH` folder and should therefore see no output from `ls`.
+This is a good opportunity to start your filesystem by creating one folder and moving into it, execute:

 ~~~
-$> mkdir test_folder
+$ mkdir test_folder
-$> cd test_folder
+$ cd test_folder
 ~~~
 {: .language-bash}

-We have use two new commands here, `mkdir`allows you to create folders in places where you are authorized to do so.
-For example your `$HOME` and `$SCRATCH` folders.
+`mkdir` allows you to create folders in places where you are authorized to do so, such as your `$HOME` and `$SCRATCH` folders.
 Try this command:

 ~~~
-$> mkdir /test_folder
+$ mkdir /test_folder
 ~~~
 {: .language-bash}
 ~~~